27escape/App-Basis-ConvertText2/README.md

 * Variables used within the content area of a code-block will be evaluated before processing that block, if a variable has not yet been defined or saved to a buffer then it will only be evaluated at the end of document processing, so output may not be as expected.
 * Variables used in markdown tables may not do what you expect if the variable is multi-line.

+## Using ct2 script to process files

+Included in the distribution is a script to make use of all of the above code-blocks to alter [markdown] into nicely formatted documents.

+Here is the help

+    $ ct2 --help

+    Syntax: ct2 [options] filename

+    About:  Convert my modified markdown text files into other formats, by default will create HTML in same directory as the input file, will only process .md files.
+    If there is no output option used the output will be to file of same name as input filename but with an extension (if provided) from the document, use
+    format: keyword (pdf html doc).

+    [options]
+        -h, -?, --help     Show help
+        -c, --clean        Clean up the cache before use -e, --embed        Embed images into HTML, do not use this if converting to doc/odt or pdf via libreoffice
+        -o, --output       Filename to store the output as, extension will control conversion
+        -p, --prince       Convert to PDF using prince rather than libreoffice, can handle embedded images
+        -s, --template     name of template to use
+        -v, --verbose      verbose mode

+If you are creating HTML documents to send out in emails or share in other ways, and use locally referenced images, then it is best to make use of the **--embed** option to pack these images into the HTML file.

+If you are using [PrinceXML] remember that it is only free for non-commercial use, it also adds a purple **P** to the top right of the first page of your document.